0xPolygon/polygon-docs/docs/tools/dApp-development/launchpad/smart-contracts.md

 The smart contracts run on a [Hardhat](https://hardhat.org/) environment.
 They are written in [Solidity](https://docs.soliditylang.org/) and reside in the `smart-contracts` directory.

-Tests are written in JS/TS, and are in the `tests` directory.
+Tests are written in JavaScript and TypeScript, and are in the `tests` directory.
 An example test is available.

-Scripts are also written in JS/TS, and reside in the `scripts` directory.
+Scripts are also written in JavaScript and TypeScript, and reside in the `scripts` directory.
 Some mandatory scripts are already there to get started with.

 ## Deploying on local test chain